 "Vaccination is the best protection for keeping your pets safe," states Propp.
 "We recommend that residents contact their local veterinarian to make sure your pet's vaccinations are current.
 In addition, please be careful around stray or strange animals.
 If an animal bites you, and it is safe to do so, catch the animal and contact your veterinarian for testing.
-It may save you the pain and cost of Rabies Vaccinations."
+It may save you the pain and cost of rabies vaccinations."
 Contact your local veterinarian and public health department in regards to rabies testing and exposures.

 Southwest Nebraska Public Health Department serves Chase, Dundy, Frontier, Furnas, Hayes, Hitchcock, Keith, Perkins and Red Willow counties.
 For more information call Melissa Propp, RN at 308-345-4223.
-SWNPHD is located at 404 West 10th Street, McCook - one block north of Arby's and
+SWNPHD is located at 404 West 10th Street, McCook (one block north of Arby's).

-501 Broadway, Imperial - entrance on 5th Street.
 You can also follow SWNPHD on Facebook and Twitter.